E

 European Starling Nests

-They have a distinct nesting spot within holes of different places.
+They have a distinct nesting spot within holes in different places.
 They may be inside buildings, woodpecker holes, birdhouses, and other hollow places.
 The nest itself is started by the male but is completed by the female.
 It is a hollow-shaped cup that is made up of twigs, weeds, leaves, and feathers.
-The European Starling may sometimes even lay eggs in other birds’ nests and they will fight bigger birds if they have to, in order to get the nest.
+The European Starling may sometimes even lay eggs in other birds’ nests, and they will fight bigger birds if they have to, to get the nest.

 After 12 days of incubation, the hatchlings emerge and are fed by both parents.
 There are usually 4 – 6 eggs, but sometimes there are as many as 7.
 They are either greenish-white or bluish-white in color.